CaFM

 Automated facility management systems equip service personnel, facility managers, and tenants with the power of data.
 Organizations can create and effectively track work orders and maintenance projects by leveraging such applications.

 Additionally, the integrated features alert administrators about unforeseen project complications, enabling them to act when necessary.
-Finally, this focus on preventive maintenance allows your facility's service teams to work effectively, prolonging equipment lifecycles.
+Finally, this focus on preventive maintenance allows your facility's service teams to work effectively, prolonging equipment life cycles.

 Enhanced contractual management and reporting